I Am Peter, Hear Me Roar

-"I Am Peter, Hear Me Roar" is the eighth episode of the second season of the American animated series Family Guy.
-It first aired on Fox in the United States on March 28, 2000.
+"I Am Peter, Hear Me Roar" is the eighth episode of the second season of the American animated series Family Guy, and the 15th episode overall.
+Written by Chris Sheridan and directed by Monte Young, the episode originally aired on Fox in the United States on March 28, 2000.
 Candice Bergen and Faith Ford guest starred as Gloria Ironbachs and Sarah Bennett, respectively.

-This episode is included in the Freakin' Sweet Collection.
+The episode is included in the Freakin' Sweet Collection.
 The fact that this episode was first broadcast on the same day as the previous episode "The King Is Dead" caused series creator Seth MacFarlane to become concerned the show was soon to be canceled.

 Plot

 Peter and the neighbors are notified by mail that they will receive free boats if they attend a timeshare sales pitch.
 However, during a high-pressure sales interview, Peter trades the boat for a mystery box, which turns out to contain tickets for a comedy club.
 At the club, Peter becomes drunk and attempts to tell jokes on stage.
 Before his brief performance, during which he mostly abuses the audience, he puts his beer bottle without the lid on in his pocket, which spills down his trousers, making it look like he wet himself.
 The audience, amused with Peter's mishap, laughs hysterically, making a drunk Peter believe they liked his jokes.
 This leads Peter to believe he could be a hit as a comic.

-Continuing his hubris, Peter tells a fascist-sexist joke at his job at the Happy-Go-Lucky Toy Factory that offends female co-worker Sarah Bennett, who sues Peter and the factory for sexual harassment, meaning Peter faces a prison sentence and the company will be shut down.
+Continuing his hubris, Peter tells a sexist joke at his job at the Happy-Go-Lucky Toy Factory that several male co-workers finds hilarious.
+When female co-worker Sarah Bennett comes and asks to hear the joke, she is greatly offended and then sues Peter and the factory for sexual harassment, meaning Peter faces a prison sentence and the company will be shut down.
 Her lawyer, Gloria Ironbachs, offers to drop the charges and commute the prison time to a fine if Peter goes to a sensitivity-training program.
 But after he commits another violent offense by squeezing Gloria's breast, which proves that the program has no effect, he is sentenced to a women's retreat and 10 years probation, where he continues to make insensitive comments until he endures pain comparable to childbirth: taking his bottom lip and stretching it behind his head.